IBC FAQs

 My registration contains proprietary information.
 Can this remain confidential?

 When the IBC reviews registrations containing proprietary information, a conflict may exist between this proprietary information and the Freedom of Information Act (FOIA).
-The State of Connecticut requires University records be open to the public.
+The State of Connecticut requires University records remain open to the public.

 Types of information which may be considered proprietary: